US women beat Canada for gold in a 3-2 shootout thriller

 ”It is everything for our country,” U.S. coach Robb Stauber said. ”I am just so thankful for the outcome.
 It was a thrilling final.
 It was unreal.”

-Marie-Philip Poulin and Haley Irwin each scored goals for Canada.
-Agosta and Melodie Daoust scored in the shootout.
+Poulin and Irwin each scored goals for Canada.
+Agosta and Daoust scored in the shootout.

 The Canadians, who had pushed the Americans around for much of the game and taken penalties for it, wept on the ice as they accepted their silver medals.
 Jocelyne Larocque took hers off immediately and held it in her hands as the Americans stood nearby awaiting their gold.